Ampexqt/zppsu-archiving-system/docs/project-overview.md

 ### 3.2.
 Physical Storage & Inventory Mapping
 Unlike standard cloud drives, this system bridges the gap between physical and digital storage.
 - **Inventory Tracking:** The system manages physical `inventory` locations (Cabinets, Shelves, Folder counts, and Used space).
-- **Digital-to-Physical Assignment:** A digital record can be assigned a specific `inventory_id`, telling personnel exactly which physical cabinet and shelf the hard copy resides in.
+- **Digital-to-Physical Assignment:** A digital record can be assigned to a specific Cabinet and subsequently a specific File Box within that cabinet, ensuring precise physical location tracking.
-- **Capacity Monitoring:** Real-time tracking of cabinet usage and overall storage percentage limits.
+- **Capacity Monitoring:** Real-time tracking of cabinet usage based on the total document capacity and current occupancy of all its assigned file boxes, rather than just box counts.

 ### 3.3.
 Document Lifecycle & Retention Workflow
 Documents follow a strict lifecycle ensuring nothing is accidentally lost.